-Like any piece of software, Velociraptor makes a number of engineering tradeoffs, and may encounter some error conditions or even bugs.
-When faced with the prospect of an unresponsive server or client, or high CPU load, users often ask “What is Velociraptor doing right now?”
+Like any piece of software, Velociraptor makes a number of engineering trade-offs, and may encounter some error conditions or even bugs.
+When faced with the prospect of an unresponsive server or client, or high CPU load, users often ask: “What is Velociraptor doing right now?”

-are views into specific aspect of the code.
+Profiles are views into specific aspect of the code.
 You can collect

 profiles from the local server using the Server.Monitor.Profile